ta4j/ta4j-wiki/How-to-contribute.md

 You are always welcome.
 We suggest you before you contribute a bigger work to get prior permission, since we want to verify first if the contribution will bring the lib forward.
 We will give quickly a feedback if we will accept the contribution.

 ## How to contribute?
-In the most cases (e.g. bug fixes and little enhancements) you can create a pull request to the `develop` branch.
+In the most cases (e.g. bug fixes and little enhancements) you can create a pull request to the `master` branch.
 For bigger improvements please open an issue to discuss your plans.
-* _Note_: **Pull requests to the `master `branch will not be accepted**
 * _Note_: **Pull requests with respect to items of the [Roadmap](Roadmap-and-Tasks.md) are very welcome!**

-Take a look at the [branching model](Branching-model.htlm) to get an overview.
-You can fork and clone the repository and set up the develop branch as follows:
+Take a look at the [branching model](Branching-model.md) to get an overview.
+You can fork and clone the repository and set up the master branch as follows:
 ```
 // fork repositroy on Git UI from https://github.com/ta4j/ta4j.git to https://github.com/yourAccount/ta4j.git
 git clone https://github.com/yourAccount/ta4j.git
 cd ta4j
-git remote add develop https://github.com/yourAccount/ta4j.git
-git checkout develop
 ```

-You should always create a new branch (forked from ``develop`` branch) for enhancements or bug fixes:
+You should always create a new branch (forked from ``master`` branch) for enhancements or bug fixes:
 ```
 git checkout -b feature/name-of-your-feature-branch
 git push --set-upstream origin feature/*
 ```

 * _Note_: **If you have finished your work, please make sure to maintain the _CHANGELOG.md_ file if you have added, fixed or enhanced something.**
 * _Note_: **Before submitting a pull request, please make sure you run the complete test suite on your branch using `mvn test`.
 There are github actions checking for code format and licence header as well:**

 ```
 // implement changes on your branch